 I then combined my findings from the research in the form of two personas to help me identify behavior patterns and the needs of the larger group of users.
 Each persona includes a direct quote, goals, frustrations, and a problem statement.

 To further build off the personas, I created a user journey map that combined the needs of both personas.
-The series of experiences a user has while achieving a specific goal, booking a venue in this instance, have been recorded in the chart below, along with improvement opportunities for the next step, wireframing.
+The series of experiences a user has while achieving a specific goal, such as booking a venue, have been recorded in the chart below, along with improvement opportunities for the next step, wireframing.

 Taking the time to draft iterations of each screen of the app on paper ensured that each pain point was addressed before starting digital wireframes.
 I included versions of the Home Screen and the Venue Details Screen.
 After reviewing each one, I decided to combine a few elements to create a home screen that prioritized quick and easy searching and a venue details screen that prioritized a virtual tour option and clear information architecture.